a1g0git/PhotoWebsite/README.md

 # PhotoWebsite
-this is info on the PhotoWebsite
+this is info on the PhotoWebsiteh